 If live theater is your cup of tea, this is the place to be.
 We have a number of excellent theater companies on stages big and small.
 Here are the three most significant ones.
 This is not a complete list by any means.

 Carmel's Forest Theater has been in business since 1910, making it the oldest outdoor live theater west of the Mississippi.
 Towering Monterey Pines frame the stage, the heavens form the ceiling.
-They put on some great live productions and they have outdoor movies, too!
+The theater hosts live theater productions by Pacific Repertory Theatre (see below) and they have outdoor movies, too!
 The fire pits will help keep you warm on foggy nights, but you will want to take a jacket.
 You also might want to take a cushion as the rustic wooden benches can be a bit hard on the backside.
-You'll find it on Mountain View Avenue, just east of downtown.
-For tickets call the Forest Theater Guild's office at 831-626-1681, or order on-line.
-An on-site box office is also available for spur-of-the-moment decisions.
+And if you like, bring dinner with you!
+Come early and eat at your seat before the show.
+It's a local tradition.
+You'll find it on the corner of Santa Rita Street and Mountain View Avenue, which is south of Ocean Avenue, just east of downtown Carmel.
+For ticket information call the Forest Theater Guild's office at 831-626-1681, or order on-line.
+For Pac-Rep theatrical productions go through Pac-Rep's website.

 Pacific Repertory Theatre.
 Headquartered at the Golden Bough Playhouse in Carmel on Monte Verde between 8th & 9th, Pac-Rep continues Carmel's long-standing theatre traditions.
 Their theater building includes a 290 seat main auditorium plus an intimate theatre in the round at the rear of the building facing Casanova Street.
 It's right smack in the middle of a residential neighborhood.
 The theater was there first, the houses came later.
 Get there early for good parking.
 During the summer months Pac-Rep also performs at the outdoor Forest Theater (see above).